syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/VS2019-Extensions/Add-References.md

    N> Platform selection option will be appeared only if Essential Studio for Enterprise Edition with the platforms WPF and Windows Forms has been installed or both Essential Studio for WPF and WinForms has been installed.

-   **Assembly From:** Choose the assembly location from, where the assembly is added to the project.
+   **Assembly From:** Choose the assembly location, from where the assembly is added to the project.

    ![Assembly location option in Syncfusion Reference Manger](Syncfusion-Reference-Manger_images/Syncfusion-Reference-Manger-img4.png)

-   N> The GAC option will not be available when you selected WinForms (.NET 5.0 and .NET Core 3.1) application in Visual Studio 2019.
+   N> The GAC option will not be available, if you have selected WinForms (.NET 5.0 and .NET Core 3.1) application in Visual Studio 2019.

    **Version:** Choose the build version to add the corresponding version assemblies to the project.